Here

 0: And what makes it fun?

-1: Well I suppose it's nice to understand things.
+1: Well I guess it's nice to understand things.

-0: You enjoy working on problems you already understand?
+0: Absolutely.
+So do you prefer working on problems you already understand?

 1: No, I mean, not entirely.
 It's nice to understand things, but it's more challenging to work on a problem one doesn't entirely understand.
 So I suppose I prefer working on harder, more challenging problems.
 At least more challenging than hello world.

-0: So you prefer hard things over easy things?
+0: Would you say you prefer hard things over easy things?

 0: Well in that case I don't think you'll enjoy working under me.